Here’s my guide to 75+ must see art works in Europe, for your Europe art bucket list.

-In this Europe art guide, I take you on a chronological tour of the greatest art of Europe, from ancient Greece through the Renaissance to the 20th century.
-Knowing about these magnificent artistic treasures will either stoke your wanderlust or lend depth to your museum-viewing if you're already there.
+In this guide, I take you on a chronological tour of the greatest art of Europe, from ancient Greece through the Renaissance to the 20th century.
+Knowing about these magnificent European art treasures will either stoke your wanderlust or lend depth to your museum-viewing.

 1. Laocoon | Vatican Museums, Vatican City

 Laocoön is one of the world’s most ancient and valuable sculptures.
 It’s a marble masterpiece from Greece’s Hellenistic period.
 It likely dates back as far as 323 B.C.

 The sculpture was famously unearthed in the Esquiline Vineyard in 1506.
 Happily, Michelangelo recognized its significance and pressed for its restoration.

 Laocoön is based on an ancient Greek myth.
 In it, the priest Laocoön and his sons are attacked by a serpent sent by either Poseidon or Athena.
 It’s a tormented, action packed vignette.
 To no avail, three figures desperately try to untangle themselves from a serpent.

 READ: Guide To the Vatican Museums